 More information on depositing data in Enlighten: Research Data can be found here.

 Linking Research Outputs to Awards

-Research datasets and publications are linked to the relevent funding to assist with compliance with funders terms and conditions.
+Research datasets and publications are linked to the relevant funding to assist with compliance with funders' terms and conditions.

 For advice on other output types, including publications, visit the Open Access webpages.